 Twenty Representatives (one for women’s rights and one for children’s rights) have been appointed by the ASEAN Member States to the Commission.
-Singapore’s representatives are Mrs Laura Hwang (for women’s rights) and Mr Koh Choon Hui (for children’s rights).
+The Singapore Government’s current representatives are Mrs Laura Hwang (for women’s rights) and Dr Kenneth Poon (for children’s rights).